rdfjs-base/.github/profile/README.md

 ## RDF-Ext

-The combined usage of multiple `@rdfjs-base` can be complicated.
+The combined usage of multiple `@rdfjs-base` packages can be complicated.
 To simplify the usage, [RDF-Ext](https://rdf-ext.org/) does all the factory handling for you.
-It's is recommended for most people.
+It is recommended for most people.
-The usage of individual `@rdfjs-base` packages could be of interest once you think about bundle size.
+Using individual `@rdfjs-base` packages could be of interest once you think about bundle size.
 Before you reach that point, you should just stay with [RDF-Ext](https://rdf-ext.org/).

 ## ESM vs. CommonJS